ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-mavlink-message.rst

 .. warning::

    If the message you added has an ID greater that 255 you will need to enable Mavlink 2 support.
-This can be done by setting the relevant SERIALn_PROTOCOL parameters to 2 and starting Mavproxy with the ``--mav20`` argument.
+This can be done by setting the relevant SERIAL_PROTOCOL parameters to 2 and starting Mavproxy with the ``--mav20`` argument.

 **Step #7:** Consider contributing your code back to the main code base.